OpenDemocracyManitoba/winnipegelection/README.md

 ## WinnipegElection.ca

-WinnipegElection.ca is a citizen driven website created for the upcoming 2014 Winnipeg general election.
+WinnipegElection.ca is a citizen driven website originally created for the 2010 Winnipeg general election.

 This site was created by [Open Democracy Manitoba](http://opendemocracymanitoba.ca/).
 Our mission is to empower voters, helping them learn about the roles, issues, and visions of our representatives in order have a more accountable and respectful democracy.